 - Become leaders in addressing social determinants of health

-- Gain experience in teaching community medicine to family medicine residents
+- Gain experience in teaching family medicine residents in community medicine

-Fellows will work at two community clinical sites — a Federally Qualified Health Center through School Health Clinics of Santa Clara County (Washington Neighborhood Clinic) and a Gardner Family Health Network Services clinic (John XXII).
-Both sites are in multicultural urban areas in downtown San Jose and serve predominantly LatinX population and homeless population respectively.
-Fellows will integrate into the community and connect with established community programs to collaborate and address health disparities in San Jose.
-In addition, fellows will have an hour a month to work closely with an Associate Program Director to help plan and lead a 2-week global health and medical Spanish resident rotation in Ecuador.
+Fellows will work out of three locations— a Federally Qualified Health Center through School Health Clinics of Santa Clara County, Asian Americans for Community Involvement, and Gardner Family Health Network Services.
+All sites are in multicultural urban areas in downtown and East San Jose and serve predominantly Latino population, refugee, and homeless populations respectively.
+By working with these sites, fellows will integrate into the community and connect with established community programs to collaborate and address health disparities in San Jose.

 Highlights and Objectives